Background: Multifunctional Lipid Probes

 The Role of Synthetic Lipid Analogs

-To overcome these challenges, researchers have developed synthetic analogs of native lipids.
+To overcome the challenges outlined above, researchers have developed synthetic analogs of native lipids.
 These modified lipids allow for precise investigation of lipid function while preserving their essential biological properties.
-The key modifications used in this approach include a photo-crosslinking group (usually a diazirine), an alkyne group for click chemistry, and a photo-removable (cage) group for preventing premature probe metabolism.
+The key modifications used in this approach include one to three functional modifications, namely a photo-crosslinking group (usually a diazirine), an alkyne group for click chemistry, and a photo-removable (cage) group for preventing premature probe metabolism.

 Lipid-protein interactions are inherently transient and dynamic, making them particularly challenging to capture and study.
 Unlike protein-protein interactions, which often rely on extensive surface interfaces and hydrogen bonding, most lipids have minimal hydrogen bonding potential and lack a substantial structural framework for stable interactions.
 As a result, even biologically relevant lipid-protein contacts may be too fleeting to detect under standard biochemical conditions.